MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 :::image type="content" source="media/authoring-variables-bot/bot-variable-external.png" alt-text="Screenshot of the Usage section on the Variable Properties pane, with the Bot option and External sources can set values checkbox both selected":::

-1. You can append the variables and their definitions if you're simply [embedding your bot in a simple webpage](publication-connect-bot-to-web-channels.md#custom-website), or you can use a `<script>` code block to call and use variables programatically.
+1. If you're [embedding your bot in a simple webpage](publication-connect-bot-to-web-channels.md#custom-website), you can append the variables and their definitions.
+Or, if you'd like a little more control, you can use a `<script>` code block to call and use variables programatically.

     > [!NOTE]
     > The variable name in the query string must match that of the global variable, without the `bot.` prefix.
 For example, a global variable `bot.UserName` must be rendered as `UserName=`.